Aduva Gombe: Soundtrack

-Voilin Hemant Kumar has scored the music for the film.
-The audio was released among much fanfare on 26 October 2018 and is owned by actor Puneeth Rajkumar's PRK Audio label.
-All three brother actors Shiva Rajkumar, Raghavendra Rajkumar and Puneeth Rajkumar along with their cousin actor Vijay Raghavendra have lent their voices for the songs.
+Violinist Hemant Kumar scored the music for the film.
+The audio was released with much fanfare on 26 October 2018 and is owned by actor Puneeth Rajkumar's PRK Audio label.
+All three brother actors Shiva Rajkumar, Raghavendra Rajkumar, and Puneeth Rajkumar along with their cousin actor Vijay Raghavendra have lent their voices for the songs.

 Reception

 Critical response

 Sunayana Suresh of The Times of India scored the film at 2 out of 5 stars and says "If you are expecting some of the magic of the vintage Dorai-Bhagwan films, this might not really live up to the expectations.
 But if you want some soppy emotions and retro style filmmaking, you might like parts of it."Vijaya Karnataka scored the film at 2 out of 5 stars and says "Traveler Vijay has done well in emotional situations.
 Shivrajkumar, Puneeth, Raghavendra Rajkumar and Vijaya Raghavendra have sung for the first time in a single film.
 Those who like retro style cinema can watch cinema."